zerjz/lexitron/lavish-formal-business-attire.md

 # Lavish Formal Business Attire

-Obtained by hailing Delfino the Clown once you are a Puppetmaster
+Obtained by hailing Delfino the Clown in Xuolia once you are a Puppetmaster

 ![Puppet Class Item](/uploads/puppetmaster/puppet-class-item.png "Puppet Class Item")